Amazon And The Art Of (The Grocery) War

 While cost reduction through purchasing and logistics and inventory management efficiencies seems like a no-brainer, it's unlikely that Amazon will use Whole Foods to go down-market.
 As fulfillment centers to deliver to a variety of customers, including those who may not visit Whole Foods today but who buy groceries from Amazon today, likely.
 To get those same consumers into those stores - not so clear.
 Still, the Whole Foods acquisition is likely a significant building block in dominating grocery shopping and spend.
 Even though Wal-Mart (NYSE:WMT) grocery shoppers won't be fleeing anytime soon to Whole Foods, Amazon's move has probably deeply unsettled folks in Bentonville.

-Others have said that this is just another of Amazon's big retail experiments without any clear sense of how they plan to optimize that asset, inferring that Amazon's focus on grocery since 2014 has been sort of a wild and crazy crap shoot too.
-I think that Amazon knows exactly what they want to do with Whole Foods - and why they were quick to write a $13 billion check.
+Others have said that this is just another of Amazon's big retail experiments without any clear sense of how it plan to optimize that asset, inferring that Amazon's focus on grocery since 2014 has been sort of a wild and crazy crap shoot too.
+I think that Amazon knows exactly what it wants to do with Whole Foods - and why it was to write a $13 billion check.

 Amazon has been collecting data on how consumers buy groceries since 2014.
-Over that time, they've obviously seen much of what our recent study with Visa on the use of connected devices to buy and pay concluded: consumers go grocery shopping today because they have to buy food but they find the experience unproductive, and time consuming.
+Over that time, it's obviously seen much of what our recent study with Visa (NYSE:V) on the use of connected devices to buy and pay concluded: consumers go grocery shopping today because they have to buy food but they find the experience unproductive, and time consuming.
 They want options to ease the pain.

 All of these consumers own a smartphone and 75 percent own more than four connected devices.
 Fourteen percent own a voice-activated device and many of those devices are Amazon's since they've been in the market the longest.